katanemo/katanemo-aaa/samples/ehr-service/helper_scripts/README.md

-# Helper scripts to test ehr service
+# Helper scripts to test EHR SaaS Service

 Helper scripts to test and validate EHR service follow these steps,